sgost/contentconcepts-data/services/resume_editing.md

     },
     {
       id: 3,
-      title: "Ensuring the final copy is clean without any Typographical or other errors",
+      title: "Ensuring the final copy is clean without any typographical or other errors",
       copy: "yes",
       substantive: "yes",
       developmental: "yes"